 We recognize that going to the source may confirm our long held beliefs about the competencies of children, but we also know that going to the source could have very different consequences.
 We run the risk of colliding with ideas that may undermine our beliefs about the power of loose parts.
-We both recognize that our upcoming visit to Reggio has the potential to propel our thinking forward; or (gasp) debunk some of our current thinking and practice; or maybe both!
+We both recognize that our upcoming visit to Reggio has the potential to propel our thinking forward; or (gasp) debunk some of our current thinking and practice; or possibly both!
 The closer we get to Italy the more apprehensive we become about the whole thing.
 What if visiting Reggio upends what we currently believe about how we live and learn?
 What if it changes everything… or changes nothing.
 What if it launches the two of us onto divergent trajectories?
 And what if the rave reviews have set the bar so high, we come home disappointed?
 These are all very real possibilities, and we’re doing our best to embrace the uncertainty.

 Since we value the documentation process, we feel compelled to mark our pre-Reggio thinking so we'll have a barometer for reflection upon our return.

-Here's what we think we know right now:
+What we think we know right now:

 - We believe in the power of community-building.
 At first glance, it may seem as though we are an educational company focused entirely on loose parts.
 However, beneath the surface, building community is at the heart of everything we do.
 Community is woven into the texture of every popup, thinkshop, and exhibit we design, and every partnership and project we embrace.
 This affinity for community-building developed over time for us – through extensive research, trial & error, reflection, and intuition.
 Community-building is our compassionate response to the cultural, political, and emotional distress of the current education system.
 Years of interactions with children and adults, materials and spaces, have taught us that community-building supports the values of respect, trust and care – for ourselves, for each other, for materials, and the natural world.